Are you looking at a piece of land with a septic system?

 When septic systems are properly designed, constructed, and maintained, then they will effectively reduce and eliminate most human health or environmental threats posed by the pollutants in household water.

-With that, however, regular maintenance must be done so that your septic system can continue to function properly.
+With that, regular maintenance must be done so that your septic system can continue to function properly.

 Here are a couple of reasons why it’s critical that you invest in periodic maintenance.